 Mezzo's static discipline has been formally defined and mechanically proved sound1.
 The formalization, which is available online [26], includes adoption and abandon, but does not (at present) cover nesting, locks, or concurrency.
-The statement of soundness guarantees that "well-typed programs do not go wrong", except possibly when the dynamic check involved in the "abandon" operation fails.
+The statement of soundness guarantees that "well-typed programs do not go wrong", except possibly when the dynamic check performed at "abandon" fails.
 In a concurrent extension of Mezzo, it would in addition guarantee that "well-typed programs are data-race-free".
+The proof is syntactic.
+We instrument the heap with extra information that keeps track of "who" owns which part of the heap.
+We extend the typing judgement to pairs of a heap and a program under execution, and establish the standard subject reduction and progress lemmas.